 GREAT PLACES TO TRY Kilkenny is small enough to be explored on foot, especially along the Medieval Mile.
 Discover its secrets and hear stories of witches and the Black Death with Kilkenny Walking Tours, visiting the medieval laneways, old city walls and the Black Abbey.
 For larger cities such as Belfast and Dublin, get your bearings with a Hop-On Hop-Off Bus Tour.
-Highlights of Dublin Bus's 90-minute tour include The Guinness Storehouse, Kilmainham Gaol and Dublin Castle, while Sightseeing Belfast's tour takes in the Cathedral Quarter, Belfast City Hall and the Peace Wall.
-Or brave two wheels for a Segway Guided Tour of Belfast, gliding to the famous Titanic Quarter.
-In Cork, discover the city on the Fabulous Food Trail, which has tastings and stops at markets, cheesemongers, butchers and bakers, including The English Market.
+Highlights of Dublin Bus's 90-minute tour include the Guinness Storehouse, Kilmainham Gaol and Dublin Castle, while Sightseeing Belfast's tour takes in the Cathedral Quarter, Belfast City Hall and the Peace Wall.
+Or brave two wheels for a Segway Guided Tour of Belfast, gliding around the Titanic Quarter.
+In Cork, discover the city on the Fabulous Food Trail, a gentle walk with tastings and stops at markets, artisan cheesemongers and bakers.

-INFO & TIPS Book walking tours in advance, especially during peak season and holiday weekends.
+TIPS & INFO Book walking tours in advance, especially during peak season and holiday weekends.
 Wear comfortable shoes and bring a raincoat, just in case...